NervosEducationHub/EducationHubArticles/what_is_SPV_(explainCKBot)/index.md

 A block in the blockchain comprises two main parts: the block header and the block body.
 The block header contains metadata about the block, including a timestamp, the previous block's hash, a nonce, and the Merkle root.
 The Merkle root is a crucial element for SPV, as it is a compact representation of all the transactions in the block.

 SPV clients download only the block headers instead of entire blocks.
-This significantly reduces the amount of data that needs to be processed and stored, making it feasible for devices with limited resources, such as smartphones and laptops, to verify transactions.
+This significantly reduces the amount of data that needs to be processed and stored, making it feasible for devices with limited resources, such as smartphones and laptops, to verify transactions that concern them are included in the blockchain.
 By downloading just the block headers, SPV clients can still confirm that a particular transaction has been included in a block by querying the network for a Merkle proof.

 ### Merkle Trees and Transaction Verification